A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications

 Motivated by Cover's problem concerning a relay channel with orthogonal receiver components~\cite{cover1987capacity}, a series of recent papers~\cite{wu2017improving, Wu19, Liu19} developed specialized upper bounds that are also tighter than the cutset bound.
-While the older bounds in~\cite{cover1979capacity,tandon2008new,Aleksic09} use standard weak converse techniques involving basic mutual information inequalities and identities, and Gallager-type auxiliary random variable identification, the recent bounds in~\cite{wu2017improving, Wu19, Liu19} for symmetric Gaussian and binary symmetric relay channels with orthogonal receiver components use more sophisticated arguments from convex geometry and functional analysis.
-More recently, Gohari-Nair~\cite{ITpaper} developed a new upper bound on the capacity of the general relay channel and showed that it can be strictly tighter than the cutset bound.
-Their bound uses traditional converse techniques, including identification of auxiliary random variables using past and future channel variable sequences which have been used in previous converse proofs, for example, in~\cite{csiszar1978broadcast,gamal1979capacity}, and the new idea of introducing auxiliary receivers.
+While the older bounds in~\cite{cover1979capacity,tandon2008new,Aleksic09} use standard weak converse techniques involving basic mutual information inequalities and identities and Gallager-type auxiliary random variable identifications, the recent bounds in~\cite{wu2017improving, Wu19, Liu19} for symmetric Gaussian and binary symmetric relay channels with orthogonal receiver components use more sophisticated arguments involving the blowing-up lemma, spherical rearrangement and hypercontractivity.
+More recently, Gohari-Nair~\cite{gon22} developed a new upper bound on the capacity of the general relay channel and showed that it can be strictly tighter than the cutset bound.
+This upper bound combines traditional converse techniques, including identification of auxiliary random variables using past and future channel variable sequences which have been used in previous converse proofs, for example, in~\cite{csiszar1978broadcast,gamal1979capacity}, along with a new idea of introducing auxiliary receivers.

 In this paper, which is a more complete and extended version of~\cite{ISITVersion}, we establish a new upper bound on the capacity of the relay channel.
-We show through several applications and examples that this bound is tighter than all previous upper bounds, including the cutset bound and the specialized bounds in~\cite{wu2017improving, Wu19, Liu19,ITpaper}.
-While our upper bound is motivated by the arguments in~\cite{ITpaper} and uses standard general converse techniques, it does not include auxiliary receivers because they make the bound computationally intractable in general and, as we will see, are not needed in the applications we consider.
+We show through several applications and examples that this bound is tighter than all previous upper bounds, including the cutset bound and the specialized bounds in~\cite{wu2017improving, Wu19, Liu19,gon22}.
+While our primary upper bound is motivated by the arguments in~\cite{gon22} and uses standard general converse techniques, it turns out that for most of the settings that are considered here improvements over previous bounds can be made without needing to introduce auxiliary receivers.
 Nonetheless, we provide an upper bound for the relay channel with orthogonal receiver components involving an auxiliary receiver and show through an example that it is strictly tighter than our main bound.